$420,000 awarded to two ground breaking celiac disease studies

 By Amy Ratner, Medical and Science News Analyst

-Scientists awarded Beyond Celiac research grants totaling nearly $450,000 will conduct two groundbreaking celiac disease studies, one into killer cells that cause the actual tissue damage in the intestine and the other into a more exact way to measure intestinal damage revealed in a biopsy.
+Scientists awarded Beyond Celiac research grants totaling $420,000 will conduct two groundbreaking celiac disease studies, one into killer cells that cause the actual tissue damage in the intestine and the other into a more exact way to measure intestinal damage revealed in a biopsy.